mcavaioni/Self-Driving-Cars/Project-5-Vehicle-Detection-and-Tracking/README.md

 <b>SOLUTION:</b></br>
 The pipeline is developed in several steps; first for images and then, ultimately, on the video stream.

-The steps taken are the following:
+The steps taken are the following:</br>
-1- Compute histogram of color features
+1- Compute histogram of color features </br>
-2- Compute binned spatial features
+2- Compute binned spatial features </br>
-3- Compute Histogram of Oriented Gradients (HOG) features 4- Compute color space features
+3- Compute Histogram of Oriented Gradients (HOG) features</br>
+4- Compute color space features</br>
-5- Combine the above features into a list of feature vectors 6- Train a classifier
+5- Combine the above features into a list of feature vectors</br>
+6- Train a classifier</br>
-7- Create a sliding window search and detect vehicles in an image 8- Reducing false positives
+7- Create a sliding window search and detect vehicles in an image</br>
+8- Reducing false positives</br>
-9- Draw bounding boxes on each overlapping detection 10- Video Stream Pipeline
+9- Draw bounding boxes on each overlapping detection </br>
+10- Video Stream Pipeline </br>
-11- Reduce/segregate false positive in a Video Stream
+11- Reduce/segregate false positive in a Video Stream </br>

 **Step 1: Histogram of Color Features**</br>